Congratulations on your pregnancy. This is the beginning of an exciting journey.

-Antenatal appointment with the midwife at your Health Centre.
+Antenatal appointment with the midwife at your Health Centre or Midwife Unit.
 An antenatal check will be carried out which includes - blood pressure, measurement of baby's growth, urinalysis and the midwife will listen to your baby's heart.
 She will also ask if you are feeling your baby move each day.

 Healthy eating, smoking and lifestyle choices will be discussed throughout your antenatal care.
 A MAT B1 certificate will be issued by your midwife.
 You can expect to be asked about your emotional health and well-being at each antenatal visit.
 We do this because we know that any pregnant woman can experience a change in mood or anxiety levels and that this can lead to antenatal depression/anxiety which increases the risk of postnatal anxiety/depression.

 This is also a good time to discuss your parent education classes.
 Please ask your midwife in interested in attending.

 Administration of prophylactic Anti D if you are rhesus negative.